ibm-cloud-docs/cephaas/host_delete.md

 # Deleting hosts
 {: #deleting-hosts}

-Delete a host from a deployment by using the UI, CLI, API or Terraform.
+Delete a host from a deployment by using the UI, CLI, API or Terraform, to remove systems, such as servers or VMs, that no longer need access to block storage volumes in your deployment.
+This helps maintain security, manage resources efficiently, and prevent unauthorized access to storage.
+Deleting unused hosts also keeps your environment organized and reduces potential management overhead.
 {: shortdesc}